prob140/prob140.github.io/tips.md

 Students who want to take 140 after strengthening their math beyond the prerequisites often ask what math class they should take as preparation.
 Almost invariably my answer is that they should take any math class numbered in the 50s or higher.
 All math classes make you better at doing math.

 I think it's better to prepare by taking more math instead of lower division probability as in Stat 88.
 Math skills will have more general applicability and will help more with the second half of 140.
+However, an increasing proportion of students are taking 140 after Stat 88, partly because Stat 88 satisifes requirements for the Data Science minor and also some majors.